Linda Breder: Life after the war

 Breder lost her entire immediate family in the Holocaust, with the exception of her younger sister Edith Wellisch.
 Breder returned to Stropkov only to witness that the family home and all its property had been confiscated.
 In 2000, she recalled the situation of her return to Stropkov in an interview: "They slammed the door in my face.
 'Go back where you came from,' they said."
-After the war, Breder married fellow Slovakian survivor Friedrich Breder.
+After the war, Breder married fellow Slovak survivor Friedrich Breder.
 They immigrated to San Francisco in the United States in 1966.
 Linda obtained work in a San Francisco retirement home.

 Breder served as a witness in several Nazi war crime trials.
 She participated, for example, in the trial of Gottfried Weise in the 1980s.
 Weise worked as a guard in the Kanada warehouses in Auschwitz.
 Breder remembered Weise because of his cruelty and distinctive glass eye.
 None of the prisoners knew Weise's name, as he was most often called by his nickname "Ślepy", meaning blind in Slavic languages.
 Breder was able to identify Weise based on photographs and she testified against him in court.
 During the trial, Breder described how Weiss wanted to place cans, especially on the heads and shoulders of young boys, to use them as targets for shooting.
 Breder also recounted how the women working in Kanada attempted to help a thirsty young boy who was on his way to the gas chamber by throwing water to him over the electric fence.
 When Weiss noticed this, he threw the child into the air and impaled him with his bayonet.
 When the child didn't die, he struck his head against the wall.
 Following this, Weise punished the women working in Kanada by lining them up and shooting every tenth woman to death.

 In her later years, Breder became an outspoken Holocaust survivor, and shared her experiences through various mediums.
 In 1997, Breder was the main speaker at the North Peninsula's yearly Yom HaShoah observance.
 In 2005, her words were quoted by Florida Congresswoman Debbie Wasserman-Schultz in the opening statement delivered on the 60th commemoration of Auschwitz's liberation.
 Breder was interviewed for the BBC documentary series Auschwitz: The Nazis and 'The Final Solution' that was first televised on BBC Two on 11 January 2005.
 She returned to Auschwitz several times for educational purposes.